Paul Lambert

 > indweights(wt_age)

-I have saved the Pohar Perme estimates in a dataset, so I can merge them in after using mrsprep.
+I have saved the Pohar Perme estimates in a frame, so I can plot them after using mrsprep.

 The same option can be used with mrsprep.
 The code for mrsprep is shown below.